-The educational objectives of Sarasota University's Montessori AGP program are: to offer credentialed and experienced Montessori teachers advanced preparation for a career in Montessori education as a classroom teacher, or as a specialist in Montessori teacher preparation; and to further careers as Montessori teachers, either working with children and youth, or as faculty working with adults in Montessori teacher preparation.
+The educational objectives of Sarasota University's Montessori Doctoral program are: to offer credentialed and experienced Montessori teachers and leaders advanced preparation to support careers in Montessori education.
+These careers may include roles as a classroom teacher, principal, or as a specialist in Montessori teacher preparation; and to further careers as Montessorians, either working with children and youth, or as faculty working with adults in Montessori settings.